 Finally, hormone therapy for prostate cancer is used alone as the standard treatment for secondary tumor foci in the body, when he was first diagnosed.
-Does it increase the survival rate of men whose disease was discovered at a late stage, but the symptoms are absent, yet sufficiently clear.
+Does it increase the survival rate of men whose disease was discovered at a late stage, but there were no symptoms, while not clearly.
 Due to significant side effects, some patients prefer not to go to treatment, has not shown signs of the disease.

-Of duration of The hormone replacement therapy in prostate cancer the depends on the likelihood of disease recurrence, as with the step by a determined, the PSA and Gleason grading content.
-For men with intermediate-risk therapy duration is four to six months, a high - from two to three years.
+The duration of hormone replacement therapy in prostate cancer depends on the likelihood of disease recurrence, which is determined via step Gleason grading and PSA content.
+For men with intermediate-risk treatment duration ranges from four to six months, a high - from two to three years.

 Doctors can not predict how long the hormone therapy will be effective.
 Therefore, men being treated for several months, it is necessary to regularly check the content of PSA.
 Its increase may indicate cancer growth.
 High amounts of PSA, which continues to grow, despite the fact that hormone therapy keeps adrogenov low levels is an indication that the disease has become resistant to a given specific treatment.